GeoffreyXue/dcompact/README.md

 ### 2. Building and running unit tests on Rocks DB itself

+Based on the installation instructions above, `make all` will compile the static library and al of the relevant tools.

 ### 3. Building out a mini application that uses Rocks DB
 ### 4. Introducing S3 Fuse with Rocks DB, figure out that integration